fbpx

 • Humanities

 The IELTS exam syllabus contains general topics which evaluate the candidates on some parameters.
-Hence, students are required to prepare the syllabus by developing and polishing the following skills accordingly.
+Hence, students are required to prepare the IELTS syllabus by developing and polishing the following skills accordingly.

 • Critical thinking skills